Executive Perspectives on Top Risks – Key Issues Being Discussed in the Boardroom and C-Suite

 (Click the image to enlarge)

 This risk issue and resistance to change (another top-five risk for this industry group) reflect what is being called the ongoing “retail apocalypse.”
 Some retailers are thriving in this dynamic environment, delivering high levels of service and capabilities – both online and in their physical stores.
 Others are struggling and have yet to figure out the right formula for innovation and driving revenue and sales.
-Here again, the right leadership and new ways of thinking are of paramount importance, requiring strong succession planning as well as recruiting and fostering the talent needed to move the organisation forward rather than resist changes to dated strategies and practises.
+Here again, the right leadership and new ways of thinking are of paramount importance, requiring strong succession planning as well as recruiting and fostering the talent needed to move the organization forward rather than resist changes to dated strategies and practices.

 This landscape is also reflected in our top five list of risk issues, all of which are considered “Significant Impact” risks by industry board members and executives, and all of which have increased year-over-year in significance.